PLPAcademy/day-3-assignment-Drvoom/README.md

 B) Download MySQL Installer from the official website
 C) Install MySQL Workbench
 D) Set up a root password
+ans .
+B) Download MySQL Installer from the official website

 What setup type should you choose for a custom MySQL installation?